jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (2) The Authority or the court may, if satisfied that it is just to do so, order the controlling third party to provide to the employee either or both of the remedies in section 123(1)﻿(b) and (c).
 (3) The Authority or the court must consider the extent to which the actions of the controlling third party caused or contributed to the situation that gave rise to the personal grievance.
 (4) The Authority or the court must award any remedies against the employer under section 123 and against the controlling third party under subsection (2) in a way that reflects the extent to which the actions of each contributed to the situation that gave rise to the personal grievance.
+(4A) The Authority or the court must not make an order under subsection (2) awarding— (a) the remedy in section 123(1)﻿(b) against the controlling third party if the Authority or the court determines that—
+    (i) an action of the employee contributed to the situation that gave rise to the personal grievance; and (ii) that action amounts to serious misconduct (see section 123B):
+  (b) the remedy in section 123(1)﻿(c) against the controlling third party if the Authority or the court determines that an action of the employee contributed to the situation that gave rise to the personal grievance (see sections 123B and 123C).
 (5) The Authority or the court may, if making an order under subsection (2), order payment to the employee by instalments, but only if the financial position of the controlling third party requires it.
 (6) Subsection (2) applies subject to subsections (3) to (5).

+### 123B Remedies not available if contributing behaviour by employee amounts to serious misconduct
+Despite section 123, the Authority or the court must not provide for any remedy if the Authority or the court determines that—
+  (a) an action of the employee contributed to the situation that gave rise to the personal grievance; and (b) that action amounts to serious misconduct.

+### 123C Reinstatement and compensation not available if contributing behaviour by employee
+Despite section 123, the Authority or the court must not provide for any of the following remedies if the Authority or the court determines that an action of the employee contributed to the situation that gave rise to the personal grievance:
+  (a) the remedy in section 123(1)﻿(a):
+  (b) the remedy in section 123(1)﻿(c).

-### 124 Remedy reduced if contributing behaviour by employee
+### 124 Available remedies reduced if contributing behaviour by employee
-Where the Authority or the court determines that an employee has a personal grievance, the Authority or the court must, in deciding both the nature and the extent of the remedies to be provided in respect of that personal grievance,—
+(1) Where the Authority or the court determines that an employee has a personal grievance, the Authority or the court must, in deciding both the nature and the extent of the remedies to be provided in respect of that personal grievance,—
   (a) consider the extent to which the actions of the employee contributed towards the situation that gave rise to the personal grievance; and
   (b) if those actions so require, reduce the remedies that would otherwise have been awarded accordingly.
+(2) Remedies may be reduced in accordance with subsection (1) by up to 100%.

 ### 125 Reinstatement to be primary remedy
 (1) This section applies if—